ErikaYLin/mga/README.md

 # mga: Microbial Genetic Analysis

-mga is an R package for analyzing microbiomes from raw genetic sequencing data.
+mga is an R package for analyzing microbiomes from raw and filtered amplicon sequencing data.

 # Installation: